-- (1) This code applies to assessing: - (a) operational work which requires an assessment as a condition of a development permit or is assessable development if this code is identified in the assessment criteria column of a table of assessment; - (b) a material change of use or reconfiguring a lot if: - (i) assessable development where this code is identified in the assessment criteria column of the table of assessment; - (ii) impact assessable development, to the extent relevant.
+- (1) This code applies to assessing: - (a) operational work which requires a compliance assessment as a condition of a development permit; or - (b) a material change of use or reconfiguring a lot if: - (i) assessable development where this code is identified in the assessment criteria column of the table of assessment; - (ii) impact assessable development, to the extent relevant. - (2) When using this code, reference should be made to Part 5.